AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

 ![alt text](image-11.png)

-The weather data logic is retrieved via a JavaScript Fetch API as in this example in https://medium.com/@ravipatel.it/a-comprehensive-guide-to-fetching-weather-data-using-javascript-fetch-api-13133d0bc2e6 , whose example has been re-adapted to serve the scope of the #instaPi landing page:
+The weather data logic is retrieved via a JavaScript Fetch API as in this example in https://medium.com/@ravipatel.it/a-comprehensive-guide-to-fetching-weather-data-using-javascript-fetch-api-13133d0bc2e6 , whose code has been re-adapted to serve the scope of the #instaPi landing page:

 ```
          // https://medium.com/@ravipatel.it/a-comprehensive-guide-to-fetching-weather-data-using-javascript-fetch-api-13133d0bc2e6